pybel/pybel/docs/source/datamodel.rst

 .. code::

     {
-        pbc.FUNCTION: pbc.REACTION
+        FUNCTION: REACTION
     }

-The following edges are inferred, where "X" represents the previous reaction, for brevity:
+The following edges are inferred, where :code:`X` represents the previous reaction, for brevity:

 .. code::